UoB-COMSM0166/2025-group-27/README.md

 ## Requirements

-Throughout the game development process, we explored how structured planning tools—Epics, User Stories, and Acceptance Criteria—enhance clarity, improve teamwork, and ensure an efficient workflow.
-By integrating these concepts into our project, we gained valuable insights into game design, stakeholder needs, and structured development.
+Throughout the game development process, we adopted structured planning tools—epics, user stories, and acceptance criteria.
+These tools helped improve clarity, enhanced team collaboration, and streamlined our workflow.
+By integrating them into our project, we gained valuable insights into understanding player needs, defining design goals, and working more efficiently.

 ### The Onion Model of Stakeholders

-One key realization was that different stakeholders (players, developers, marketing teams, etc.) have different expectations and needs.
-The Onion Model of Stakeholders helped us visualize how our decisions impact not just players but also publishers, game platforms, and designers.
-This model allowed us to refine our development priorities.
+We recognized that our game involved multiple stakeholders, including players, developers, publishers, and the marketing team.
+The stakeholder onion model allowed us to visualize how our decisions impacted different groups.
+This helped us prioritize development tasks more effectively and ensure a balanced approach that considered both gameplay experience and broader business needs.

 The diagram below represents the onion model of stakeholder requirements for our project.